greiginsydney/captureKNX/docs/troubleshooting.md

 Press `Q` to exit this view.

 Any errors with the script and its service should be visible.

+Review the error log for obvious issues: `journalctl --no-pager --unit knxLogger`.

 Review the content of the `/home/pi/knxLogger/knxLogger.log` file.